top of page

 Why should I choose R. Allen Design to design my custom home?

-• I am a residential designer that specializes in designing custom homes and I have over 22 years of experience working with clients and contractors.
+• I am a residential designer who specializes in designing custom homes, and I have over 22 years of experience working with clients and contractors.
 I am a CPBD (Certified Professional Building Designer).
-This certification is offered by AIBD (American Institute of Building Design) by a separate self-governing board called NCBDC (National Council of Building Designer Certification) which maintains and administers accredited certifications for professional building designers.
-The certification requires background education, extensive experience, preliminary testing, and annual CEU (Continuing Education Units) requirements to remain certified annually.
+This certification is offered by AIBD (American Institute of Building Design) by a separate self-governing board called NCBDC (National Council of Building Designer Certification), which maintains and administers accredited certifications for professional building designers.
+The certification requires a background in education, extensive experience, preliminary testing, and annual CEU (Continuing Education Units) requirements to remain certified.
 It allows Reggie to apply this certified stamp with his name and unique CPBD certification number to all of my designs as proof of my knowledge, experience, and continual efforts to improve and excel in the professional building design profession.
-I also have lots of "hands on" experience as a project manager on site.
-To help me succeed, I have taken all classes and passed all exams that would allow me to be a Licensed Residential, Commercial, and Industrial, Contractor in the state of TN.
-Although I have no desire to be a contractor, this gives me a special niche in residential design field due to my in depth understanding of the process.
-In a sense, I am more like a project manager or contractor that designs plans for your project based on all the details of your project.
-I continue to stay up to date on current codes and construction procedures which allows your home to be built to the latest and greatest specifications.
-This knowledge has helped me build successful design business with customers and contractors over the past 22 plus years.
-I think you will find that whatever you spend on a set of plans from R. Allen Design, you will easily save the cost back by me using my knowledge of the process.
-I work with you and your contractor to reduce costs during the design as well as help with optimum placement of your home on your property.
-A recent example is a client that had a designer sketch up a new set of plans and the cost estimates were too high for their budget when the initial contractor gave them an estimate.
-The client gave up on their project for a few months and then decided try another contractor.
-The new contractor they consulted with recommended them to R. Allen Design to evaluate their current design and budget.
-I discussed some possible changes and designed a new home with a different look but achieved their goals and was able to save the client the $25,000.00 needed to continue their project without reducing square footage.
-In the end the cost of the plans was not even a consideration due to this type of savings and the beautiful new look of the home.
-You can easily regain the cost of your plans by using my knowledge to create a detailed set of plans that will get you an accurate estimate and eliminate extra labor and possible errors during construction.
-A couple of days in the field with construction mistakes or uncertainty can easily cost more than my plan costs.
-Please understand that I don't draw pretty pictures and hope they work.
-I visit your site and meet with your contractor to determine these valuable insights in advance.
-I know very few residential designers or architects that offer this type service.
-They design a beautiful project and hope the builder can "make it fit" the situation.
+I also have lots of "hands-on" experience as a project manager on-site.
+To help me succeed, I have taken all classes and passed all exams that would allow me to be a Licensed Residential, Commercial, and Industrial Contractor in the state of TN.
+Although I have no desire to be a contractor, this gives me a special niche in the residential design field due to my in-depth understanding of the process.
+In a sense, I am more like a project manager or contractor who designs plans for your project based on all the details of your project.
+I continue to stay up to date on current codes and construction procedures, which allows your home to be built to the latest and greatest specifications.
+This knowledge has helped me build a successful design business with customers and contractors over the past 25-plus years.
+I think you will find that whatever you spend on a set of plans from R. Allen Design, you will easily save the cost back by using my knowledge of the process.
+I work with you and your contractor to reduce costs during the design, as well as help with the optimum placement of your home on your property.
+You can easily recoup the cost of your plans by using my knowledge to create a detailed set of plans that will get you an accurate estimate and eliminate extra labor and possible errors during construction.
 There are always plenty of things to contend with when building a new home.
 Let me help you and your contractor eliminate as much of this as possible up front with a premium set of plans.

 How much is the cost for a set of design plans for a custom home designed by R. Allen Design?